London Pass Review – See London Attractions

 Cost of a London Pass

-The cost of a one day pass is £59, which seems steep, but the cost drops dramatically for two and three day passes – £79 and £95 respectively, although currently (February 2016) they are offering a three day on sale for £85.50.
-Now compare the cost of visiting some of the must-see attractions that the first time visitor will almost certainly have on the agenda – Tower of London £24.50, Westminster Abbey £20, Hop on/off tour of the city £22, Thames River Cruise £18.
-Now add on some of the must-sees just outside London – Hampton Court £16.50 and Windsor Castle £19.20 and add in the London Zoo for good measure £22.50 and the multi-day packages are very appealing.
+The cost of a one day pass is £79, which seems steep, but the cost drops dramatically for two and three day passes – £100 and £121 respectively.
+Now compare the cost of visiting some of the must-see attractions that the first time visitor will almost certainly have on the agenda – Tower of London £25.00, Westminster Abbey £18, Hop on/off tour of the city £29, Thames River Cruise £20.50.
+Now add on some of the must-sees just outside London – Hampton Court £8 and Windsor Castle £23.50 and add in the London Zoo for good measure £22.50 and the multi-day packages are very appealing.
 Also the fact you already have a ticket means no waiting in potentially long lines to buy one at the most popular attractions.

 So why wouldn’t I unhesitatingly recommend the London Pass for first time visitors?
 Well I do recommend it with the following caveats.
 Some of these are actually tips for getting the most out of the London Pass rather than reasons to be leery of buying one.
 So here they are in no particular order.

-- The Hop on/ Hop Off bus tour is a bit deceiving – If you look at the home page of London Pass it advertises 60+ attractions (true), Fast Track entry (true) and Free Hop on Hop Off Bus Tour (true), so what’s the problem?
-I suspect most people read it as offering all three benefits simultaneously – in other words if you buy a three day pass you get entry to the 60+ attractions, get to use the Fast Track entry and get to use the Hop on Hop Off bus while going from place to place.
+- The Hop on/ Hop Off bus tour is a bit deceiving – If you look at the home page of London Pass it advertises 80+ attractions (true), Fast Track entry (true) and Free Hop on Hop Off Bus Tour (true), so what’s the problem?
+I suspect most people read it as offering all three benefits simultaneously – in other words if you buy a three day pass you get entry to the 80+ attractions, get to use the Fast Track entry and get to use the Hop on Hop Off bus while going from place to place.
 I know that was my assumption, although if you delve deeper on the site you learn that the Hop on Hop Off bus is really a one-day attraction and not something that you can use with a multi-day pass.
 Therefore you need to be plan ahead for the day you will use it if you have a multi-day pass.
 On the days you aren’t going to the attractions by way of the bus you’ll need to find another way.
 I suspect that’s why they offer Oyster Cards in addition to the London Pass.
 These cards are good for almost all public transportation in the city and make getting around a cinch.
+The cost is £15 for two days and £30 for three days.

 - The Hop On Hop Off bus is very slow – I suggest that you use the Hop On Hop Off bus tour as a means of seeing most of London’s major highlights for the first time and not as a way of getting around.
 London’s traffic is notoriously congested.
 There is always construction everywhere and more red lights than you’ll find in De Wallen in Amsterdam.
 Other delays are less predictable – things came to a total standstill today because the Queen was attending church nearby.
 If you are just looking to enjoy the city from the open top of a double-decker bus then fine, but if you are rushing to get the most out of that one day pass, take the Tube instead.